shukriadams/tetrifact/docs/development.md

 To access your solution from another PC, open `<project root>/src/.vs/Tetrifact/config/applicationhost.config` and find all instances of `<binding protocol="http" bindingInformation="*:<PORT>:localhost" />` and replace `localhost` with `*`.
 There should be two instances, for ports `7313` and `8080`, but this might vary for your system.

-Visual Studio performs poorly with large builds, most likely as a result of IISExpress.
-If you want to work with very large uploads (10's if K of files, 10+ gigs of data), try running Tetrifact from the command line instead.
+Visual Studio performs poorly with large builds.
+If you want to work with very large uploads (10K+ files, 10+ gigs of data), try running Tetrifact from the command line instead.

 ## Running from command line